Shagshag/prestashop-documentation/LinkCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Link.php line 685
+* This method is defined in [classes/Link.php line 685](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Link.php#685)

 #### Arguments